We love us a good persona.

 And importantly, the qualities of the personas they adopt reflect their true personality.

 Think of the lifelong artist who indulges in the artist’s persona, with its quirky eye-wear and liberal views on open relationships, but is also authentic to who they are.
 The artist persona is one dimension of themselves, but are not reliant on it for complete self-definition.

-But sometimes we adopt personas with no resemblance to or overlap with our personalities.
+But sometimes we adopt personas with no resemblance to our personalities.

 We force ourselves into personas that don’t fit.
 Or we latch onto a persona so strongly that we become unable to define our self in true, individual terms.